-- The ideas of profits and avair ality work import is stiding from the time of Linnaeus.
-However, the type concept way it.) - Laify sufficience inserved the most common upspecks to be "typical" of the genus.
-Species were represented by a species of "typical" specimens with "better" specimens.
-This is a big propiers to many reasons. - This was problemate.
-It became difficult for fixing generic limits or determining representatives of different species names. - The type concept and requirement for designation of types partially solved this problem and assisted in the cbjective of stability; it was a major advance in the evolution of the codes.
+- The ideas of priority and availability were implicit in studies from the time of Linnaeus.
+However, the type concept was not - Early authors considered the most common species to be "typical" of the genus.
+Species were represented by a series of "typical" specimens.
+Linnaeus commonly replaced is typical specimens with "better" specimens.
+This is a big problem for many reasons. - This was problematic.
+It became difficult for fixing generic limits or determining representatives of different species names. - The type concept and requirement for designation of types partially solved this problem and assisted in the objective of stability; it was a major advance in the evolution of the codes.
 In zoology it was codified in the Regles (the first code: International Nomenclature of Zoology adopted by 5th Congress, published under the 6th Congress in 1905).
 Mandatory designation of types in botany did not apply until Jan.
 1958. - This procedure ties names to specimens and is important.